datazoompuc/datazoom.amazonia/README.md

                     states = c("AM", "PA"),
                     raw_data = FALSE)

-# download treated data with the number of deaths by cause in AM and PA, keeping all individual variables.
+# download treated data with the number of deaths by cause in AM and PA
+# keeping all individual variables.
 data <- load_datasus(dataset = "datasus_sim_do",
                     time_period = 2010,
                     states = c("AM", "PA"),